ManasMakde/SpriteSheetMaker/README.md

       If provided this camera will be used to capture images

    2. **To Auto Capture:**
-      If checked then the `Custom Camera` will be automatically setup for you, If `Custom Camera` is not provided then a camera will be created, setup & deleted afterwards.
+      If checked then the `Custom Camera` will be automatically setup for you, If `Custom Camera` is not provided then an auto camera will be created, setup & deleted afterwards.
 If unchecked then you will have to setup the camera yourself e.g. Keep all objects in frame, Follow them as they move, etc

    3. **Camera Direction:**
       Which direction should the camera be facing from while capturing sprites